 The Board is responsible for ensuring that we carry out our charitable objectives in accordance with the relevant legislation.
 It sets the overall vision, mission, policy and goals - in line with the national strategies of The Wildlife Trusts.
 It must also ensure our financial stability and the effective management of our assets.

 Louise has worked as a successful charity fundraising consultant for the last eight years, raising over £33 million for local and national charities in that time.
 She specialises in writing funding applications and is particularly proud of having raised over £20 million for Time to Change - the campaign to end the stigma of mental illness.

-Prior to this she was a senior manager at the mental health charity Rethink, where she increased their voluntary income ten-fold in five years.
+Prior to this, she was a senior manager at the mental health charity Rethink, where she increased their voluntary income tenfold in five years.
 Before this, she was a fundraiser for the British Red Cross.

 Louise is a committee member and training lead for the Institute of Fundraising Yorkshire and delivers fundraising training courses for charities across the region.

-Louise is a keen traveller and her passion for wildlife has taken her to Africa four times, the Galapagos Islands and on a 15 month trip around the world with her husband and then 5 and 7 year old children, visiting Alaska, Borneo, Patagonia and Costa Rica amongst others.
+She is a keen traveller and her passion for wildlife has taken her to Africa four times, the Galapagos Islands and on a 15 month trip around the world with her husband and then 5 and 7 year old children, visiting Alaska, Borneo, Patagonia and Costa Rica amongst others.